 Iowa's Design Program & COVID-19

 Given our strength is in the creation of new work and flexibility within the design process, the 2020-21 season we transitioned our productions to a variety of online and in-person formats.
 All of our productions aired via our YouTube channel.
 Some productions were filmed through zoom then the media edited for online distribution.
 Some productions used a hybrid approach, filming some content outside and some inside, then editing the production.
-Our first mainstage production, 6 by 6: Collected Perspectives on Social Justice, with most of the plays staged and filmed on our E.C.
-Mabie Stage, and one play filmed outside.
-Our second mainstage production, Essential Workers: A Portrait, was an original work which combined online interviews and onsite filming.
-In March 2021, People Before the Park was fully produced on E.C.
-Mabie Stage and filmed in a 4-camera shoot, with the cast in clear masks.
-The final mainstage production was a new piece called Ascend, again fully produced on E.C.
-Mabie Stage, live streamed, and then had 6 performances to a reduced live audience.
-All-in-all, our typical 30+ production season, we created 24 new works, expanding the designer's comminication abilties and enriching their portfolios with realized work.
+By April 2021, we returned to live production, craeting a new piece called Ascend, live streamed and had 6 performances to a live audience.
+All-in-all, in our 2020-21 season we created 24 new works, expanding the designer's comminication abilties and enriching their portfolios with realized work.

 To aid in the influx of media capture and hybrid courses, the department purchased $208,000 of equipment, including: